embaldridge/commonness-and-rarity/README.md

 commonness-and-rarity
 =====================

-This repository contains the work for my dissertation on the commonness and rarity of species
+This repository contains some ideas for several projects exploring the commonness and rarity of species.